Registered Nurse (RN) - Cardiac Care Unit 500

 Coordinates patient care planning with other disciplines utilizing the principles of the nursing process and critical thinking skills in order to maintain patient safety and well-being.
-(Some positions might be assigned to critical care areas requiring specialized training.)

 Provides direct patient care, evaluates outcomes, consults with other specialists as required and adjusts nursing care processes as indicated to ensure safe patient care.